This article is for all the frontline healthcare teams working at hospitals across the country — thank you!

 The more authentic you are, the more comfortable and engaging your conversations will be.
 The other important factor to consider is paying attention to micro-expressions.

 Remember that, like you, the patients and families you are communicating with are also using their defenses to help them manage their feelings and emotions related to their care (or the care of their loved ones).
-They may feel scared or anxious because they may not understand the terminology or acronyms used.
+They may feel scared or anxious because they may not understand the terminology or acronyms.

 Some examples of the defenses we use include intellectualization, rationalization, humor, and sarcasm — just to name a few.
-While they help us cope with our emotions while we continue to work in our departments, they also serve to conceal emotions like sadness, anger, frustration, resentment, stress, and irritability, among others.
+While they help us cope with our emotions while we continue to work in our departments, they also conceal emotions like sadness, anger, frustration, resentment, stress, and irritability, among others.

 These defenses are appropriate, and healthcare professionals have a way of using them all in an immensely self-protective manner that supports you and your team throughout your shift.

 The challenge is making sure you can talk about your feelings when the time is right.
 Strategies such as talking to colleagues, journaling or video blogging, exercising, and talking to family members or friends are all essential when discussing your feelings.
 Most importantly, ensure you take the time to get them out instead of “stuffing them” or completely detaching them.

 Your intuition is critical.
 It’s that gut feeling you have that tells you “look a little closer at this lab result,” or “pay more attention to the nonverbal expressions of your patient,” or “listen closely to what your team is telling you about how stressed they feel.”

 Your intuition is equally as crucial as your intellect and professional experience, especially when having critical conversations with patients and families.
 Whether it’s a pause in a conversation, a look on a patient’s face, or a sense that something’s not quite right, it’s essential to pay attention to your intuition and listen to it.